Oligo Synthesis Error Rate Calculator

 Assess synthesis quality by calculating expected full-length percentage and error rates for your oligonucleotide orders.
 Essential quality control for PCR primers, gene assembly oligos, CRISPR libraries, and oligo pool design.

 Compare array-based (98.5% coupling) vs. column-based (99.5% coupling) synthesis methods.
-Determine if purification is needed for your application (2025 industry standards).
+Determine if purification is needed using coupling-efficiency reference values.

 Input Parameters